These Water Cycle Worksheets for Kids are a great way to teach them all about water and how it works!

 Precipitation

 When water falls back to the Earth it can do so as snow or rain.
 Some of it will return to the atmosphere as vapor.
-Some will fall on plants and then evaporate back to the atmosphere.
+Some will fall on plants and then evaporate back into the atmosphere.

 Some of the water travels through the soil and may go into the groundwater which may lead to groundwater runoff.